According to the American Optometric Association (AOA), 25 percent of all children have a vision problem significant enough to impact their learning.

 Try to avoid harsh fluorescent bulbs, as this type of lighting can cause eye strain, headaches and fatigue— especially among children with visual impairments.

-4. Make accommodations while teaching
+4. Make accommodations in your classroom

 Implement these changes to enhance vision clarity for your students with visual impairments: